Television in Poland: Satellite

+On 5 August 2024, 4K Ultra HD as satellite broadcasts in Canal+, Orange and Polsat Box, platform with a few 4K channels available.

+On 1 January 2026, Sky Group launched the Sky platform with a few HD channels available.

 Other technologies

 Several TV channels, as well as video on demand, are available in Polish mobile telephony networks.
 There are no currently operating dedicated mobile TV transmitters.

 There are also OTT TV service providers.

-List of channels

-This is a list of television channels that broadcast in Poland.